alexsin368/GenAIExamples/CodeTrans/docker_compose/intel/cpu/xeon/README.md

 When models are deployed on a remote server, a base URL and an API key are required to access them.
 To set up a remote server and acquire the base URL and API key, refer to [Intel® AI for Enterprise Inference](https://www.intel.com/content/www/us/en/products/docs/accelerator-engines/enterprise-ai.html) offerings.

+Set the following environment variables.
+- `REMOTE_ENDPOINT` is the HTTPS endpoint of the remote server with the model of choice (i.e. https://api.inference.denvrdata.com/Llama-3.3-70B-Instruct).
+Only the second part of the model card is used - `Llama-3.3-70B-Instruct` from `meta-llama/Llama-3.3-70B-Instruct`. **Note:** If using LiteLLM, the model should not be included.
-Set the following environment variables. `REMOTE_ENDPOINT` is the HTTPS endpoint of the remote server (i.e. https://api.inference.denvrdata.com). `API_KEY` is the access token or key to access the model(s) on the server. `LLM_MODEL_ID` is the model card which may need to be overwritten depending on what it is set to `set_env.sh`.
+- `API_KEY` is the access token or key to access the model(s) on the server.
+- **For LiteLLM only:** `LLM_MODEL_ID` is the model card which may need to be overwritten depending on what it is set to `set_env.sh`.

 ```bash
 export REMOTE_ENDPOINT=<https-endpoint-of-remote-server>